Updated: September 3, 2019

 Of course, the treats on offer are a little different from the ones you may be used to.
 That does not mean you should be afraid to try them!
-Here are some of our favorite sweet treats and candy in China:
+Read on for some of our favorite sweet treats and candy in China.

 RELATED READING: How to Spend 72 Hours or Less in Beijing

-Traditional bingtanghu is a sugar-coated fruit on a stick – while the fruit can vary (to include kiwi, strawberry and orange), the most authentic version uses Chinese hawthorn fruit which can be eaten raw.
+Traditional bingtanghulu is a sugar-coated fruit on a stick – while the fruit can vary (favorites include kiwi, strawberry, and orange), the most authentic version uses Chinese hawthorn fruit which can be eaten raw.

 This fruit is believed to have health benefits such as lowering cholesterol, but the sugar gets in the way of that!
 Found in Northeast China, you now have a good reason to visit Beijing where you’ll be sure to find them.
 There’s nothing quite as fun as wandering the old hutong alleys of the capital with a sweet bingtanghulu in hand on a winter’s day.

 During Chinese New Year, kumquats are often displayed in local houses and in shops.
 Often, people will give them as gifts during this season to symbolize prosperity.
-Kumquats can be very sour and tart to the taste, so they are often candied, and cooked in a syrup of sugar and water, to make them into sweet treats.
+Kumquats can be very sour and tart to the taste, so they are often candied in a syrup of sugar and water to make them into sweet treats.